My Decision To Have Prolapse Surgery - Rectocele RepairNov 17, 2020

 I Had Surgery Booked Twice

-I got an IUD…that helped a bit…I went gluten free, dairy free, egg free and also took out caffeine…that helped a lot.
+I got an IUD…that helped a bit…I went gluten-free, dairy-free, egg-free and also took out caffeine… which helped a lot.
 I have since taken out alcohol and that helped a lot as well.
 My digestion transformed and so did my periods.